-Prairie offers 19 Advanced Placement and Honors courses (AP English, AP Statistics, AP Calculus AB, AP Calculus BC, AP Music Theory, AP Biology, AP Chemistry, AP Environmental Science, AP Physics, AP World History, AP U.S. History, AP Comparative Government, AP Chinese, AP French, AP Spanish, AP Computer Science, Honors Chemistry, Honors Physics).
+Prairie offers 15 Advanced Placement courses (AP English, AP Statistics, AP Calculus AB, AP Calculus BC, AP Music Theory, AP Biology, AP Chemistry, AP Environmental Science, AP Physics 2, AP World History, AP U.S. History, AP Comparative Government, AP French, AP Spanish, and AP 2-D Art).

 Additionally, Prairie is one of the few schools in the country selected to participate in the Malone Schools Online Network (as one of 50+ schools nationwide receiving a Malone Scholars Program endowment).
 This is an outstanding opportunity for highly motivated, disciplined, and often highly accomplished students to take live-time courses with peers from around the country in subjects that high schools cannot typically offer.
 Prairie also participates in One Schoolhouse, further bolstering the school’s curriculum.

-Prairie’s comprehensive Computer Science and Coding Program offers Upper School students the opportunity to take classes such as Introductory, Intermediate, and Advanced Design Robotics, Intermediate Coding, Intro to Computer Programming, and AP Computer Science.
+Prairie’s computer science and information systems program offers Upper School students the opportunity to take classes such as Computer Science Discovery and AP Computer Science Principles.
 Primary School students participate in Prairie’s Lego League Robotics Club, while Middle Schools students participate in Robotics and Coding Club.

 Prairie’s commitment to fostering creativity is evident all over campus.
 Here are just a few ways our students are continually encouraged to express themselves.